OAXFoundation/OpenANXToken/SecurityAudit.md

     // ------------------------------------------------------------------------
     // openANX can transfer out any accidentally sent ERC20 tokens
     // ------------------------------------------------------------------------
+    // BK Ok - This function can be used to move OAX tokens assigned to the
+    //         OAX token contract as well.
+Locked tokens are locked against the
+    //         locked token address
     function transferAnyERC20Token(address tokenAddress, uint amount)
       onlyOwner returns (bool success)
     {